 Rubrics help give writing teachers credibility!
 So include one with your project sheet.

 A project sheet doesn’t have to be an iron-clad contract that restricts your students.
 Writing “This schedule is subject to change” or “If you have another idea of what you’d like to write about, please let me know” can go a long way in building goodwill with your students.

 Rinse and repeat

-I have a free worksheet template and calendar you can use to start planning writing assignments.
+I have a you can use to start planning writing assignments.
 I’ve also included an example assignment sheet (complete with rubric) — you can grab those by clicking the link below: